Ood-le-uk the Wanderer

-Ood-Le-Uk the Wanderer is a children's novel by Alice Alison Lide and Margaret Alison Johansen, illustrated by Raymond Lufkin and published by Little, Brown & Co., in 1930.
-It tells the story of an Alaskan Eskimo who crosses the Bering Strait, has many adventures and returns to establish trade between his people and the Siberian tribesmen.
+Ood-le-uk the Wanderer is a 1930 children's novel written by Alice Alison Lide & Margaret Alison Johansen and illustrated by Raymond Lufkin.
+It tells the story of an Alaskan Inuit boy who crosses the Bering Strait, has many adventures in Siberia, and returns to establish trade between his people and the Chukchi.
 The novel was first published in 1930 and was a runner-up for the Newbery Medal in 1931.